jeffstienstra/csv-weather-reporter/README.md

 1. Login to the AWS console with your provided credentials.
 You may be prompted to reset your password on login.
 1. Be sure you select 'US East (N. Virginia)' for the region in the upper right corner of the console
 1. Under the 'Services' dropdown, navigate to ‘AWS IoT Core'.
 You may need to click 'Get Started' if you don't see the left hand navigation menu.
-1. Select ‘Manage' from the left hand navigation menu, and you should see a Thing called 'ConnectedSensor'
+1. Select ‘Manage' from the left hand navigation menu, and you should see a Thing called '$DEVICE'
-1. Select 'ConnectedSensor', and you will see the details of the Thing.
+1. Select '$DEVICE', and you will see the details of the Thing.
 To save time, we've included a [configuration values file](configuration-values.md) that contains all of the values you will need to connect to this thing using the AWS IoT SDK.
 The SDK documentation will describe how to establish the connection programmatically using these values.
-1. The requirements specify two MQTT topics: `things/ConnectedSensor/diagnostics` and `things/ConnectedSensor/readings`.
+1. The requirements specify two MQTT topics: `things/$DEVICE/diagnostics` and `things/$DEVICE/readings`.
 Note that you do not need to do anything to create the topics in AWS IoT, topics are created dynamically by AWS when a client sends data to a new topic.

 ## Requirements

-1. Report readings to AWS IoT using the MQTT topic `things/ConnectedSensor/readings`.
+1. Report readings to AWS IoT using the MQTT topic `things/$DEVICE/readings`.
 1. Report each reading as a JSON structure:
     ```json
     {